Impact event: 20th-century impacts

 A case of a human injured by a space rock occurred on November 30, 1954, in Sylacauga, Alabama.
 There a 4 kg stone chondrite crashed through a roof and hit Ann Hodges in her living room after it bounced off her radio.
 She was badly bruised by the fragments.
 Several persons have since claimed to have been struck by "meteorites" but no verifiable meteorites have resulted.

 A small number of meteorite falls have been observed with automated cameras and recovered following calculation of the impact point.
 The first was the Příbram meteorite, which fell in Czechoslovakia (now the Czech Republic) in 1959.
 In this case, two cameras used to photograph meteors captured images of the fireball.
 The images were used both to determine the location of the stones on the ground and, more significantly, to calculate for the first time an accurate orbit for a recovered meteorite.

 Following the Příbram fall, other nations established automated observing programs aimed at studying infalling meteorites.
 One of these was the Prairie Meteorite Network, operated by the Smithsonian Astrophysical Observatory from 1963 to 1975 in the midwestern U.S. This program also observed a meteorite fall, the "Lost City" chondrite, allowing its recovery and a calculation of its orbit.
 Another program in Canada, the Meteorite Observation and Recovery Project, ran from 1971 to 1985.
 It too recovered a single meteorite, "Innisfree", in 1977.
-Finally, observations by the European Fireball Network, a descendant of the original Czech program that recovered Příbram, led to the discovery and orbit calculations for the Neuschwanstein meteorite in 2002.
+Finally, observations by the European Fireball Network, a descendant of the original Czech program that recorded Příbram and Ischgl meteorite falls, led to the discovery and orbit calculations for the Neuschwanstein meteorite in 2002.